mozeago/vue3-refresh/README.md

 They should not be able to mutate parents states directly.
 child components communicate with parents through `$emit(nameOfEvent)` and parents listen through `$on(nameOfEvent)`.
 Data can be passed along these events as well.
 All actions that mutate/change store data should always be within the store itself to ensure proper centralization of application state.
+component names should generally be multi-word (e.g. `CalendarEntry`
+The filenames for single-file components should either be kebab-case (`calendar-entry.vue`) or PascalCase (`CalendarEntry.vue`)